jasonluther/removable-fence/README.md

 Initially, I laid out the posts to only surround the A/C condensers.
 But then I decided to add another post so we could store our garbage cans within the fence.
 I was able to reuse an existing post from the old garbage can area.
 It doesn't match, but I can live with that.

+If you are enclosing A/C equipment, be sure to leave adequate clearance for air flow.
+Check your manufacturer's specifications.
+I probably do not have enough clearance for mine, but I wanted to leave a clear walkway past the fence.

 On the other end, I attached the "post" to the house.
 Existing pipes and wires running to the A/C gear required some creative layout.

 ![Back side](img/weird-side-detail.jpg)